doublesymmetry/react-native-track-player/docs/API.md

 You can change options multiple times.
 You do not need to specify all the options, just the ones you want to change.

-It is recommended to set the options right before using any other function (other than `setupPlayer`)

 For more information about the properties you can set, [check the documentation](https://react-native-kit.github.io/react-native-track-player/documentation/#updateoptionsdata).

 #### Example